A repeatable, evidence-based transition methodology.

 Our methodology is designed for complex, multi-stakeholder environments.
 Each phase concludes with a reviewable artefact — there are no black boxes, and no dependencies on QSA after the engagement concludes.

-The standard engagement runs eight weeks.
+The standard engagement runs eight to ten weeks.
 Organisations with larger estates or more complex governance structures may extend the discovery phase; the remaining phases are consistent in duration.

 01